Name That Rash: 6 Common Skin Conditions (and How to Treat Them)

 What contact dermatitis is like: Contact dermatitis is a variation of eczema, and it looks similar—red, itchy patches on your skin.
 But unlike that chronic condition, this skin rash is a reaction to something specific and appears only where the offending object has made contact.
 “Poison ivy, for instance, will show up as a streak where the branch touched the skin,” says Beleznay.

 What causes contact dermatitis: Besides poison ivy, other common culprits that can cause the immune system to go into overdrive are face cream, jewellery or fragrances.
 You can also develop a new intolerance to something you’ve used for a long time, such as Polysporin.
 If it’s not clear what caused it, your dermatologist can do a patch test, putting small amounts of suspected substances on your skin to see if you react.
+(Find out the most toxic ingredients in your grooming regimen.)

 How to treat contact dermatitis: Contact dermatitis is treated with topical steroids, or a stronger oral one, to calm down your immune system and stop the reaction.
-(Discover more highly effective home remedies for poison ivy.)

 Possible red flag: Like eczema, the red and scaly presentation of contact dermatitis could be confused for skin cancer, which is another reason to visit your doctor if you’re not sure what caused it.